Uttampatel1/Image-to-SMILE/README.md

 ## About DECIMER 🧪

 DECIMER (Drug Extractor and Classifier from Images for Molecules and Molecular InChI Extractor from Repository) is a Python library for extracting molecular structure images from various sources and predicting SMILES notation.

-## Credits 🙏

-- This app utilizes the DECIMER library for predicting SMILES from chemical structure images.
-- Developed by [Your Name].

 ## License 📝